progskill/Data-Analysis-101/README.md

 # 📊 Data Analysis Mastery: Beginner to Pro
 Welcome to the full data analysis course

-## 🧱 STEP 1: Foundations of Data Analysis
+## 🧱 TOPIC 1: Foundations of Data Analysis
 ### 1. Week 1–2: Introduction to Data & Analytical Thinking
 What is data analysis?
 Types of data: structured vs unstructured